 - Batman Beyond: Shriek was an excellent audio engineer whose inventions allowed him to manipulate sound waves in a variety of different ways, from demolition to outright psychological manipulation.
 Unfortunately, brilliant as they were, they began proving to be too expensive to build and, as Derek Powers points out when Shriek tries to land a legitimate job at Wayne-Powers, impractical.
 Derek instead enlists Shriek as a hitman in an assassination attempt against Bruce Wayne, but is foiled by Terry.
 In the ensuing fight, Terry briefly manages to use Shriek's own inventions against him by turning on every machine in the factory they're fighting in, making it impossible for Shriek to locate him at first.
 Shriek adjusts the disks on his suit to mute all other sounds except for Terry's footsteps, but this backfires on him rather spectacularly when one of the disks gets struck by Terry's Batarang and massively amplifies all audio input, rendering Shriek completely deaf.

-- Keeping dangerous exotic pets always comes with a high risk of eventual injury or death, not just to the keeper but any family members and friends that actually bother to stick around (as in one famous case, a woman found out the hard way when her pet chimp mutilated her friend's face, leaving the poor innocent women blind).
-A lion can severely injure you even if it's just playing with you and gets a little too rough with its claws and teeth.
+- Keeping dangerous exotic pets always comes with a high risk of eventual injury or death, not just to the keeper but any family members and friends that actually bother to stick around (as in one famous case, a woman found out the hard way when her pet chimp mutilated her friend's face, leaving the poor innocent woman blind).
+A lion can severely injure you even if it's just playing with you and gets a little too rough with its claws and teeth, and even without the use of its claws, can easily floor someone with just a single swipe of its paw.
 Anyone who's ever been clawed by their pet cat accidentally while it's playing can just picture what damage a lion would do in that situation.
 Herbivores can be dangerous as well, as people have been hurt by their pet deer and the like.
 Deer may be timid and only eat plants, but they're still bigger than you and have hard hooves and if male, antlers, and not all Herbivores Are Friendly.
 Nature is not a toy, so please just get a pet cat or dog instead.